Bob Ayres

-Bob Ayres is an American entertainment industry executive, known among other things as the Founder of the former San Francisco comedy club The Other Café, and for his involvement in San Francisco Bay Area projects such as The Other Cafe Comedy Club, The TED conference, "The Next Twenty Years series", and Comedic Ventures.
-Bob is now the Licensee/Executive Producer of TEDxMarin, one of the longest running TEDx's in the country.
+Bob Ayres is an American entertainment industry executive, known among other things, as the Founder of the renowned San Francisco comedy club The Other Café, and for his involvement in San Francisco Bay Area projects such as The Other Cafe Comedy Showcase, The TED conference, "The Next Twenty Years series", and Comedic Ventures.
+Bob is the Licensee/Executive Producer of TEDxMarin, one of the longest-running TEDx's in the country.
+Bob is now a respected script development and speaker coach, having produced and worked on over 100 successful Talks for the TED Platform.
+His early days running his Haight-Asbury comedy club were captured in this NPR Interview.